Should I Become a Bicycle Technician?

 Bicycle technicians repair, assemble and test bicycles for customers.
-They may also complete custom bicycle modifications.
-Bicycle technicians' work may be seasonal, depending on the regional location.
+They might also complete custom bicycle modifications.
+Bicycle technicians' work could be seasonal, depending on the regional location.
 Protective clothing and goggles would be necessary when using welding equipment.

 |Certification||Voluntary certification is available|